 GE Lighting, Melton Rd, Leicester

 The Melton Road factory opened in 1946 - at the time being owned by British Thomson-Houston - later becoming part of AEI and eventually Thorn until GE bought the lamp division in 1991.
-It is now believed that the factory will close at the end of 2007, so I wanted to get photographs of the site before its closure.
-The factory is much larger than it appears here - enter the postcode 'LE4 7PD' into local.live.com (Bird's Eye View) and the full scale of this site becomes apparent.
+The factory eventually closed at the end of 2007, and the first few photographs were taken a few months prior to the closure.
+This page concludes with photographs of the (by then) cleared site in 2012.

 The factory is located at the junction of Melton Road and Troon Way, on the corner of a busy crossroads.
 The architecture is typical of the post-war era - functional, with little in the way of embellishments.